 Collaboration between the Latin American Health Corporation and Operation Smile played a crucial role in shaping discussions on equity and sustainability.
-By uniting local and international stakeholders, the symposium moved beyond theoretical debates to drive concrete action toward strengthening health systems.
+By uniting local and global stakeholders, the Symposium moved beyond theoretical debates to drive concrete action toward strengthening health systems.
 The event reaffirmed the importance of creating spaces where communities are not just beneficiaries but active voices in shaping policies that promote inclusive and sustainable healthcare solutions.
-Pan-American Health Organization (PAHO) and Operation Smile collaboration model in the provision of surgical services Operation Smile is working with PAHO to coordinate and collaborate and improve the provision of health services, integrating the surgical services for children with cleft lip and palate and the extramural health brigades that PAHO conducts in the most remote rural regions of the country.
+Operation Smile is working with PAHO to coordinate and collaborate and improve the provision of health services, integrating the surgical services for children with cleft lip and palate and the extramural health brigades that PAHO conducts in remote, rural communities.